 RHB_ACO_SP_AGGR_PROP: First introduced in data release 20, this table contains additional aggregate properties related to the Superpave mix design method used for AC overlay layers.
 Some of the unique aggregate properties contained in this table include angularity, soundness, and toughness of fine and coarse proportions.
-The table is sparsely populated with very few records.

 RHB_ACO_SP_MIX_PROP: This table contains AC Superpave related properties of the overlay layer.
-This table is sparsely populated.
+In the January 2012 release, this table contains only one record with very limited population of the available fields.

 RHB_ACO_SP_PROP: This table contains Superpave related properties of the asphalt binder used in the AC overlay layer.
-In the 2011 SDR release, this table contained only one record with very limited population of the available fields.